Voting begins May 5 and concludes May 23

-Results from the election will be announced April 19.
-Elected members will serve two years (2013-2015).
-Members are elected by being among the five candidates who receive the most votes.
+Results from the election will be announced May 27.
+Elected members will serve two years (2014-2016).
+Members are elected by being among the six candidates who receive the most votes.
 The two candidates with the next highest number of votes will be selected as alternates.
 If, for any reason, a member cannot fill a term, the top alternate will move into a voting position.
-Alternates serve for one year (2013-2014).
+Alternates serve for one year (2014-2015).

 Review Candidates: Candidates are featured below along with biographical information.
 Please review the candidates then use the anonymous ballot to submit your representative preferences.

-Linda Hall came to Fairbanks from Anchorage in Feb 2006 joining UA Statewide in Cost Analysis.
-She moved to Fairbanks in order to be closer to the grandkids.
-In December 2007 she accepted an accountant position in Foundation Accounting.
-She has been in the accounting field for over 20 years.
-In 2005 she was an ambassador to China in the People to People program for accounting.
-She traveled to Beijing and Shanghi for that program.
-In her spare time she likes to take walks, crochet, read or spend time with the grandkids.
+I came to Fairbanks from Anchorage in Feb 2006 joining UA Statewide in Cost Analysis.
+I moved to Fairbanks in order to be closer to the grandkids.
+In December 2007 I accepted an accountant position in Foundation Accounting.
+I have been in the accounting field for over 20 years.
+In 2005 I was an ambassador to China in the People to People program for accounting.
+I traveled to Beijing and Shanghi for that program.
+In my spare time I like to take walks, crochet, read, travel or spend time with the grandkids.

 Being part of SAA, I can make a difference as we go forward here at the University.
 As staff we need a voice and SAA is that voice.